npillmayer/tyse/core/font/ot/ReadMe.md

 It’s always a good idea to prefer packages from the Go core team, and the x/image/font/sfnt package is certainly well suited for rasterizing applications (as proven by the test cases).
 However, it is less well suited as a basis for the task of text-shaping.
-This task requires access to the tables contained in a font and means of navigating them, cross-checking entries, applying different shaping algorithms, etc. Moreover, the API is not intended to be extended by other packages, but has been programmed with a concrete target in mind.
+That task requires access to the tables contained in a font and utilities for navigating them, cross-checking entries, applying different shaping algorithms, etc. Moreover, the API is not intended to be extended by other packages, but has been programmed with a concrete target in mind.